eye-division/rosa-prod-site/_projects/greenham-war-and-peace.md

 **8/9 SEPTEMBER FRIDAY AND SATURDAY, 6.30-9.30pm, Finale at 8.30pm**

-**Written by Beth Flintoff<br>Music by Nick Bic&acirc;t&nbsp;<br>Performance Director Sophie Austin.<br>Creative Director & Producer Rosa Productions<br>A large cast of local performers, choir, musicians, artists and re-enactors with Paola Dionisotti and other professional performers.**
+**Written by Beth Flintoff<br>Music by Nick Bicât <br>Performance Director Sophie Austin.<br>Creative Director & Producer Rosa Productions<br>A large cast of local performers, choir, musicians, artists and re-enactors with Paola Dionisotti and other professional performers.**

 For more information about this production please click on the links below.